National Cricket Performance Centre: National Academy player intake

 Each year the best up and coming cricket talent from around Britain are invited to train with the National Academy, originally under the tutelage of Head Coach Rod Marsh and now under that of Director David Parsons.
-These young players are those that have been earmarked as possible players in future English cricket teams and it is for this reason that the National Academy was set up.
+These young players are those that have been earmarked as possible players in future England cricket teams and it is for this reason that the National Academy was set up.